rmeyerth/lard-site/docs/toolkit/system-functions.md

 :::
 ### Custom Function
-Let's take a look at creating a random function:
+Let's take a look at creating a function to create random numbers:

 ```java
 public class RandomFunction implements Function {